roshanisingh16/verse-sage/README.md

 ### Metadata Schema

+The current vector database contains embeddings for the **Bhagavad Gita** and the **Thirukkural**.
 Every verse in the VerseSage knowledge base is stored with rich metadata to enable precise, filterable retrieval:

 ```json
 {